hasindu2008/f5c/_docs/output.md

 ## resquiggle

-f5c resquiggle output is explained below.
+f5c resquiggle aligns raw signals to basecalled reads. f5c resquiggle output is explained below.
 Note that resquiggle is under development, the output format is a draft and may change in the future versions.
 When it is stable, this notice will be removed.

 The default output is an intuitive TSV format with the following columns.